 (Check out Shelby Kaufman’s tap shoe reviews!)

 Being a tap dancer is awesome, but it can be frustrating to deal with the constant feeling that you have nowhere to practice!
 You don’t want to ruin the floors in your house, and you definitely don’t want to ruin your shoes, not to mention your knees and your hips, by dancing out on the concrete sidewalk or in your garage.
 Sadly, many dance studios don’t even have exposed wood floors anymore!
-Here are some options for practice boards.
+(Exceptions in Columbus: Artisan Dance Studio and BalletMet.)
+Here are some options for boards.
 I have notes on a few important factors: sound, portability, and shock absorption.
 If you are crafty, you can of course build one yourself, or just use a small wood board.
 Again, though, shock absorption is important – this is the “sprung floor” people often talk about in dance studios.
-Here is a construction model/plan from Andrea over at the Tap Dancing Engineer!

 FasFoot (from $159)

-This is my new favorite truly portable floor.
+This is my favorite truly portable, easy-to-transport floor.
 The wood surface sounds great, it’s got some shock absorption (perhaps a bit less than the Jubilee), and is SUPER easy to carry around!
 Also comes in fun colors and can be made larger by connecting them together.
 See/hear me tapping on it here.
 (Notice Janet’s awesome homemade board – a good illustration of how board mechanics, as well as shoe types, make a HUGE difference in terms of the sound you get!)
-FasFoot now also makes BIG floors–sweet!
+FasFoot now also makes BIG floors, for performance.